Indiana vs. Miami: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +7000

-- The Hurricanes' national championship odds have jumped from +10000 at the beginning of the season to +7000, the 67th-biggest change among all teams.
+- The Hurricanes were +10000 to win the national championship at the beginning of the season, and have now moved up to +7000, which is the 67th-biggest change in the country.

-- With odds of +7000, Miami has been given a 1.4% chance of winning the national championship.
+- Miami has a 1.4% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.